Advice for this age group

 - outdoor activities

+We have some family resources available here.
 We regularly share examples of fun activities on our social media channels.
 Check out @sportrct on Facebook, Twitter and Instagram to take a look!
 We have lots of indoor and outdoor activity ideas on our App, along with instructions and videos.
 Download the FREE Leisure for Life app, add Sport RCT as a club and check it out!

 Community sports clubs

 If your child is interested in sport, there are over 300 sports club in Rhondda Cynon Taf.
 Some of these clubs offer opportunities for children under 5 years old.
 Sports such as Gymnastics deliver sessions to children from a very young age.
 We work with these clubs to ensure that they are providing safe, inclusive fun activities for children.